 Over the years, Coast City has been used as an analogue for both Los Angeles/San Diego and San Francisco/Sacramento (located somewhere between them), simultaneously being 20 miles from Edwards Air Force Base and 90 miles from Fort Rock, Oregon.
 Seeing as how many story elements take place at Edwards AFB and the nearby Ferris Aircraft, one would assume Coast City would be in Southern California, even though there is no coastline within 20 miles of the air base.
 In fact, the closest coastline to the "real world" Edwards AFB is approximately 70 miles away.
 However, with Green Lantern Volume 4, a good case can be made that Coast City is indeed located in Southern California.
 The first, of course, being the proximity of Edwards AFB; then the use of Barstow, CA in Vol.4's opening story arc; next being the proximity of Palmdale, CA in the following story arc featuring Black Hand and the Shark.
 With its current population, Coast City seems to currently be analogous to the Oxnard- Ventura metropolitan area just north of Los Angeles.

 Coast City in Media

-In the the new tv series called Arrow in 2012.
-Oliver Queen girlfriend told his best friend about a story and that she was in Coast City whan it happened about a event that took place.
+In the the new TV series called Arrow in 2012.
+Oliver Queen's girlfriend told his best friend about a story and that she was in Coast City when it happened about an event that took place.